testcontainers/testcontainers-site/content/community-champions/shinya-yanagihara.md

     label: "@yanashin18618"
     url: https://twitter.com/yanashin18618
 ---
+## Bio
+Shinya Yanagihara's background started as a field engineer at IBM.
+Shinya achieved the technical skill and knowledge though, recognized the software development industry had lots of challenges and difficulty for people, process, culture and technology.
+Therefore Shinya wants to transform the world and people to build software efficiently.

 ## Q&A
 ### What were your first experiences with Testcontainers?
 Spring brought me and Testcontainers together.